The solution to so many of the problems we face today may just be under our nose…or feet, rather.

-Compost acts as a food source, a probiotic, and a sponge for the soil underneath it; it makes soil more fertile and efficient, and supports the intricate ecosystem that healthy soil keeps.
+But soil LOVES compost!
+Compost acts as a food source, a probiotic, and a sponge for the soil.
+Compost makes soil more fertile and efficient, helps supports healthy ecosystems, and protects many our greatest natural resources.

 Why Compost?
 Here’s How Compost Helps the World…

 Take a moment to think about what you had for breakfast this morning.
 Every delicious morsel, from the strawberries to the extra crispy piece of bacon, sources itself back to the soil.
 The soil literally feeds us!
 Composting is simply returning the favor.

 Compost is a soil-like mixture of decayed and decaying organic matter (that’s organic, as in alive) and a lively set of microbes that help the decomposition process.
 The organic materials that make up compost usually include yard trimmings, leaves, mulch, grass clippings, some paper products, and food scraps such as raw and cooked fruits, vegetables and grains, eggshells, coffee grounds, and in some cases, even meat and dairy products.

 Given its ground-changing impact, you’d think the process of composting would be equally complex.
 Not the case!

 Composting is actually an easy and manageable way to make a huge difference in the environmental, economic, and social issues that we face today.
 Adding this simple step as part of your environmentally friendly habits can go a long way in lowering greenhouse emissions, regenerating the soil, revitalizing water sources, and fostering food security into the future.

 Haven’t grabbed your pitch fork yet?
 Let’s go over a few of the many amazing benefits of composting to learn more!